JasperEssien2/finder-matcher-gen/docs/generated-files/matcher.md

 ```

 #### N widget matcher
-Set `MatchSpecification.matchesNWidget` to generate a matcher that asserts **N** number of widget with specified properties is found in the widget tree.
-Throw an error otherwise.
+Set `MatchSpecification.matchesNWidget` to generate a matcher that asserts **N** number of widgets with specified properties are found in the widget tree.

-The generated global function follows the pattern:
+The code below shows the format of the exposed function:

 ```dart
 matchesNMyWidget(required int n) => _MyWidgetNMatcher(n: n);
 ```

 ##### Usage
-Pass generated matcher to the second param of the `expect()` function.
+Pass generated matcher to the second param of the `expect()` function passing in the expected count of widgets.

 ```dart
 expect(finder, matchesNMyWidget(n: 5));
 ```

-#### Has ancestor of widget matcher
+#### Has ancestor matcher
-Set `MatchSpecification.hasAncestorOf` to generate a matcher that asserts has a widget has a parent of specified widget.
-Throw an error otherwise.
+Set `MatchSpecification.hasAncestorOf` to generate a matcher that asserts `MyWidget` is in another specified widget.

-By setting `MatchSpecification.hasAncestorOf` the `secondaryType` cannot be null.
-Pass the ancestor type as the `secondaryType` to `MatchWidget` object.
+By setting this specification, the `secondaryType` cannot be null.
+Pass the potential ancestor widget type as the `secondaryType` argument to the `MatchWidget` object.

-The generated global function follows the pattern:
+The code below shows the format of the exposed function or variable:

 ```dart
 final myWidgetHasAncestorOfParentWidget = _MyWidgetHasAncestorOfParentWidgetMatcher();
 ```

+> Where `ParentWidget` is the potential ancestor widget type.

 ##### Usage
 Pass generated matcher to the second param of the `expect()` function.